Combined M.A. in AADS/PhD International Relations

 - A curriculum vitae;

-- A detailed statement of research interests, which should include your reasons for seeking the MA/ PhD, future career goals, a summary of scholarly and extra-curricular activities, and the names of International Relations Department faculty members who would be appropriate dissertation advisors (Note: Consult the department website for information about faculty members)
+- A detailed statement of research interests, which should include the reasons for seeking the MA/ PhD, future career goals, a summary of scholarly and extra-curricular activities, and the names of faculty members who would be appropriate dissertation advisors (Note: Consult the department website for information about faculty members)

 - A writing sample (such as a seminar paper) which demonstrates the ability to conduct research and write effectively; and